ChatDardsha Android App Review: Arabic Text and Voice Chat

 Arabic text and voice chat is easy to understand and easy to test.

-The easier it is to begin, the more likely a user is to engage with the product instead of abandoning it.
+The easier it is to begin, the more likely a user is to engage with the product.

-Some users want a direct communication app, not a layered social ecosystem.
-This kind of app serves that need more clearly.
+Serves users who want direct communication, not a layered social ecosystem.

 Who is it likely to fit?